afska/gba-link-connection/docs/wireless_adapter.md

     The adapter responds with a command, the length is the number of 32 bit values and the command type is always what you send + `0x80`.
 In this case the length is zero and the command is `0x17` + `0x80` = `0x97`.

-    ⚠️ When you send invalid commands or a one you're not supposed to send in the current state (like sending a `0x1d` before a `0x1c`), the adapter responds `0x996601ee`.
-I guess that if you read the next word (as the response size is `01`), it gives you an error code.
+    * ⚠️ When you send invalid commands or a one you're not supposed to send in the current state (like sending a `0x1d` before a `0x1c`), the adapter responds `0x996601ee`.
+If you read the next word (as the response size is `01`), it gives you an error code (`2` when using an invalid command, `1` when using a valid command in an invalid state, or `0`).

 *   Response